 The useful dill plant makes a great addition to any kitchen garden or herb spiral.
-A popular culinary herb it can be used either fresh or preserved.
+A popular culinary herb Dill can be used either fresh or preserved.
 Additionally its fragrant foliage and bright yellow flowers add interest to any floral display or herb garden.
-Despite its delicate appearance the dill plant is also surprisingly hardy.
+Despite its delicate appearance dill is also surprisingly hardy.

-This guide will help you to select the best dill plant for your situation.
-We will also take you through everything you need to know about planting and growing your new plant.
+This growing dill care guide will help you to select the best dill plants for your situation.
+We will also take you through everything you need to know about dill planting and growing your new plant.

-Dill plant is normally grown as an annual.
-In USDA zones 9 and warmer this herb will go to seed in the hottest months.
-However in cooler climates it will grow throughout the season.
-Gardeners in warmer climates can either grow bolt resistant varieties, sow successively or grow slow growing types.
+Dill plants are normally grown as an annual.
+In USDA zones 9 and warmer dill will go to seed in the hottest months.
+However in cooler climates Dill will grow throughout the season.
+Gardeners in warmer climates can either grow bolt resistant Dill varieties, sow successively or grow slow growing types of Dill.
 Any of these options will extend your growing season.

-There are a number of dill plant varieties available to purchase.
-Try to select the best variety for your climate and situation.
+There are a number of varieties of dill plants available to purchase.
+Try to select the best Dill variety for your climate and situation.

-This herb does not transplant well.
-For this reason the seeds should be sown directly into the garden or container.
+The dill herb does not transplant well.
+For this reason the plant seeds should be sown directly into the garden or container.

 Sow seeds outside when the last local frost date has passed and the soil temperature is between 60-70ºF.
 For a successional harvest sow seeds every couple of weeks until midsummer.
-This will allow you to enjoy a constant supply of fresh leaves.
+This will allow you to enjoy a constant supply of fresh dill weed.

 If sowing indoors, sow from early April onwards.
 If you have sown the herbs in containers indoors and wish to move them outside, they will need to be hardened off before permanently being sited outside.

-If planting outside select a full sun location.
+If planting dill outside, select a full sun location.
 The soil should be well draining and fairly pH neutral.
 Slightly acidic soil is also fine.
-There should also be some shelter from the wind.
+There should also be some shelter from the wind in this full sun location.
 Work in organic matter, such as homemade compost, to further enrich the soil.

 Dampen the soil slightly before sowing.
 This will help the seeds to stick to the soil and stay in place.

-Sow seeds as thinly as possible to a depth of about a quarter of an inch.
-Following germination you can thin out seedlings to 12 inches.
+Sow dill seeds as thinly as possible to a depth of about a quarter of an inch.
+Following germination you can thin out seedlings to 12 inches apart to 15 inches apart.
 This may vary depending on the variety, larger varieties will require more space.
 Check the seed packet for spacing information.

-The dill plant will germinate within a couple of weeks if the growing conditions are correct.
-Best sown in their final growin position, this herb is a largely trouble free addition to the garden.
+Confused Dill by Rebecca Wilson / CC BY 2.0 The plant will germinate within a couple of weeks if the conditions are correct.
+Best sown in their final position and full sun location, this herb is a largely trouble free addition to the garden.